apache/sling-adapter-annotations/README.md

 It implements Annotations used to generate a Sling Adapter metadata JSON file.

-See also the newer https://github.com/apache/sling-org-apache-sling-adapter-annotations module which implemnents OSGi Declarative Services 1.4 component property type annotations for Sling Adapters.
+See also the newer https://github.com/apache/sling-org-apache-sling-adapter-annotations module which implements OSGi Declarative Services 1.4 component property type annotations for Sling Adapters.